jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-loose-ideas.md

 Inheritance,
 2010-07-15

-\> The following example is wrong, because each layer in between must also become a specialized version.
+\> The following example is wrong, because each layer in between might also become a specialized version.

 Deeper Additional Members in an Object - List - Object – Object Situation: